dotnet/runtime/src/libraries/System.DirectoryServices/src/PACKAGE.md

 dotnet add package System.DirectoryServices --version 7.0.1
 ```

-The sample need a real path to an Active Directory server to work properly:
+The sample needs a real path to an Active Directory server to work properly:

 ```cs
 using System.DirectoryServices;